 By default, the Compute Gateway blocks traffic to all uplinks.
 Add Compute Gateway firewall rules to allow traffic as needed.

 Compute Gateway firewall rules require named inventory groups for Source and Destination values.
-See Working With Inventory Groups.
+See Add or Modify a Compute Group.

 - On the GATEWAY FIREWALL page, click Compute Gateway.